 Meeting Sheila Lawrence

-One of the highlights of the event, for me, was meeting Sheila Lawrence.
-She is an award-winning writer/producer who has worked on Gilmore Girls, Private Practice, Boston Legal and The Marvelous Mrs. Maisel.
-That show has won a ton of well-deserved awards and I highly recommend it to anyone (like Gilmore, it’s not a “chick show”).
+Meeting Sheila Lawrence was one of the highlights of this festival.
+She is an award-winning writer/producer who has worked on Gilmore Girls, Private Practice, Boston Legal, and The Marvelous Mrs. Maisel.
+That show has won a ton of well-deserved awards and I highly recommend it to anyone (like Gilmore Girls, it’s not a “chick show” even though it sounds like one).

 I got to meet Sheila after a cast panel and she couldn’t have been nicer.
 Becoming a TV writer was something I toyed with before.
 She gave me some thoughtful feedback that applies to everything in life: Write daily, hone your craft and if you’re good at what you do, you’ll eventually land on your feet.
 Hey, it worked for Rory Gilmore…sort of.

 Any panel with Liz Torres was a treat.
 She was the embodiment of Miss Patty, with her hilarious stories about Old Hollywood.
-She’d worked with all kinds of legendary actors, including Elizabeth Taylor and her stories were the most entertaining.
+She’d worked with all kinds of legendary actors, including Elizabeth Taylor, so her stories were the most entertaining.

 Her delivery was deadpan as she told us how she got a full-ride scholarship to NYU drama school after performing a monologue from Julius Caesar with her thick Bronx accent.